Rauisuchus: Description

-Rauisuchus possibly grew to a length of 4 m and would be 90 cm high at the hips and it had a weight of around 250 kg.

 Rauisuchus is distinguished from other members of the Rauisuchidae on the basis of a knob-like thickening on the base of the posterior process of the premaxilla, short, ventrally keeled cervicals, lacking postzygodiapophyseal laminae, and elongated caudals with an accessory neural spine and a postspinal lamina.

 Classification

 Rauisuchus belonged to a group of land-dwelling relatives to crocodiles known as the Rauisuchidae, although it was initially assigned to the Theriodontia in 1936.
 Rauisuchids were among the top predators of their day, eating other reptiles for food and maybe hunting early dinosaurs.

 It was placed as the sister taxon to Tikisuchus and Yarasuchus, forming a clade with the two.